Back to Case Studies

 Problem:

-Construction specialist, Raaft, needed to find a manufacturer to provide stainless steel blinds for use within its innovative products.
+A commercial roof terrace specialist needed to find a manufacturer to provide stainless steel blinds for use within its innovative products.

 The company had two designs in mind but required a cost-effective and results-led method to test them.